LinuxHari/react-redux-meta-bank/README.md

 `CreateAsyncThunk` is used as it simplifies the process of defining and dispatching asynchronous actions.

-`LocalStorage` is used for storing and retrieving data./
+`LocalStorage` is used for storing and retrieving data.

 ## Back-End